vmware-nsx/eval-docs-ids-ips/docs/4-VerifyDeployment.md

 **Verify Network Segmenets were created**

-Login to lab NSX Manager and run the below steps to verify the deployment:
+1. Login to the Lab NSX Manager Web-UI.

-1. In the NSX Manager UI, navigate to Networking --> Segments --> Segments
+2. In the NSX Manager UI, navigate to Networking --> Segments --> Segments
-2. Verify 3 segmetns have been deployed
+3. Verify 3 segmetns have been deployed
 * **DMZSegment** - Overlay-based semgnet connecting the Web-tier workloads
 * **InternalSegment** - OVerlay-based semgent connecting the App-tier workloads
 * **PoC-Segment** - VLAN-backed segment providing uplink and management connectivity